Pennsylvania State University: Board of trustees

 The 32-member board of trustees governs the university.
 Its members include the university's president, the Governor of the Commonwealth, and the state Secretaries of Agriculture, Conservation and Natural Resources, and Education.
 The other members include six trustees appointed by the Governor, nine elected by alumni, and six elected by Pennsylvania agricultural societies.
 Six additional trustees are elected by a board representing business and industry enterprises.
 Undergraduate students do not elect any trustees; the court case Benner v.
 Oswald ruled that the Equal Protection Clause of the Fourteenth Amendment did not require the undergraduate students be allowed to participate in the selection of trustees.

-As of 2013, the chair of the board of trustees is Keith E. Masser, a graduate of Penn State and the chairman and chief executive officer of Sterman Masser, Inc.
+As of 2026, the chair of the board of trustees is David M. Kleppinger, a graduate of Penn State and chairman emeritus at McNees Wallace & Nurick LLC.

 The board's main responsibilities are to select the president of Penn State, determine the goals and strategic direction of the university, and approve the annual budget.
 Regular meetings of the board are held bi-monthly and take place primarily on the University Park campus, although on occasion meetings are held at other locations within the Commonwealth.